Ethiopians take UK stage to show dance changes lives

 Since 2002, they have performed at venues including Sadler's Wells, Britain's most famous dance stage, won a choreography award and helped develop a charity in Ethiopia that uses the arts to reach disadvantaged people.

-"The main thing is we're not dancing for the sake of dancing, we're just using dance as a tool for changing people's behaviour, changing people's lives," said Sendi, speaking in near-perfect English.
+"The main thing is we're not dancing for the sake of dancing, we're just using dance as a tool for changing people's behavior, changing people's lives," said Sendi, speaking in near-perfect English.

 "BETTER LIFE, BETTER CHANCES"